flu-crew/dairy-cattle-hpai-experiment/README.md

 - [ML_Trees](ML_Trees/): Input and output from the genetic sequence analysis: includes PDF tree figures.
 - [SNV_results](SNV_results/): Variant calling analysis.
 All tables and data generated from within-host variant calling analysis.
 - [clinical-challenge-study-data.xlsx](): all supplemental tables and data associated with manuscript.
+- [WGS-representativity](WGS-representativity/): Analysis to identify how representative the challenge strain was relative to field collected samples.